The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Results and discussion

-The authors emphasize that the weak lensing mass calibration as described in Sect.~\ref{sec:weak_lensing_calibration} remains valid over the full considered ULA mass range as the 95\% confidence levels do not exceed ULA fractions of $\oax/(\Omega_\mathrm{m}+\oax)\approx 0.1$ for $m_\mathrm{a} \lesssim 10^{26}$~eV.
+We emphasize that the weak lensing mass calibration as described in Sect.~\ref{sec:weak_lensing_calibration} remains valid over the full considered ULA mass range as the 95\% confidence levels do not exceed ULA fractions of $\oax/(\Omega_\mathrm{m}+\oax)\approx 0.1$ for $m_\mathrm{a} \lesssim 10^{-26}$~eV, and below $m_\mathrm{a} \approx 10^{-28.5}\,\si{\electronvolt}$, ULAs are not included in the HMF model and thus the modeling used in \citetalias{Ghirardini2024} remains valid.
 For higher ULA masses, Sect.~\ref{sec:weak_lensing_calibration} justifies the modeling choice of keeping NFW profiles for the weak lensing mass calibration up to any ULA fraction.

 Our current pipeline is limited by the model of the halo abundance in ULA cosmology, where we use a modified power spectrum in the \cite{Tinker2008} fitting function.
 Although this is justified by numerical simulations (see Sect.~\ref{sec:integration_of_ulas}), our results will be improved if suitable emulators are developed for this model.
-Additionally, for this pioneering work, we fixe the masses of the neutrinos, while the effect of neutrinos is degenerate with ULAs.
+Additionally, for this pioneering work, we fix the masses of the neutrinos, while the effect of neutrinos is degenerate with ULAs.
 This modeling choice results in our constraints being conservative upper limits.
-Including massive neutrinos in the next analyses will significantly tighten our constraints.
+Including massive neutrinos in the next analyses significantly tightened our constraints.